elwyn-chow/cybersecurity_homework/homework_week16/SubmissionFile.md

    If staff members are just storing their favourite lolcat memes and pirated TV episodes:
    * it is not that urgent that we correct the situation
    * we need try to monitor and prevents staff members from putting sensitive data on it
-   * we should try to ensure that the firewall keeps Metasploitable behind it so no outside attackers get a foothold within our Intranet.
+   * we should try to ensure that the firewall keeps Metasploitable behind it so no outside attackers get a foothold within our Intranet
+   * (maybe we should shut down the Samba service if people are storing illegal downloads on it and if we're concerned we'll get audited)

    If staff members are storing sensitive data on Metasploitable, we should be concerned about internal threats and:
     * temporarily disable the Samba service until an upgrade can be performed.